 One third record for BC

-Insects - Three first records for BC
+Insects - One first record for BC

 Two new to science species

-Mammals - One blue listed species
+Birds - One blue listed species

 Pink Mountain is special in many ways but it is the concentration of rare and rarely seen plants that makes it truly unique in British Columbia.
 BC rates the level of rarity in the province by a series of color-coded species lists.
 A Red Listed species is in immediate danger of extinction in the province.
 A blue listed species is severely threatened.